Communities Working Together

 Details of upcoming events can be found below as can recordings of past events.

-Join our mailing list to hear about future events and new opportunities to connect with people across Argyll and Bute.
+Join our mailing list to be the first to hear about upcoming events, inspiring speakers, and new opportunities to learn and connect with people across Argyll and Bute.

 Participatory Leadership